Updated 09 May 2022

 For longer-term goals, people mainly focus on saving for their first house and retirement, but things like establishing a fund for your child’s education also qualify.

 With the ball well and truly rolling, you may already be seeing some early success.
 But don’t be tempted to stop here.
-There is lots more that you can do.
+There are lots more ways to help you save money each month.

 Most of us don’t like dealing with bills.
 This is why many of us end up paying more than we need to.
 Luckily price comparison websites make the process of swapping energy, insurance or wifi suppliers much simpler than it used to be.
 You will likely find introductory offers for new customers that will let you save some extra cash each month.